-Jimmy Emerson, DVM / flickr
+flickr/Jimmy Emerson, DVM

 The confluence of the Red River, which flows south to north, and the Assiniboine River, whose eastward flowing waters were a main route of Western exploration, led to the founding of fur-trading posts in the early 18th century near Winnipeg's present site.
 The fertile lands created by the rivers later drew farmers and other settlers.

-Still later, the area's position south of the peaks of the Canadian Shield meant that roads and railroads were forced to converge at Winnipeg, making it the point through which the eastbound raw materials of the West and the westbound manufactured goods of the East passed.
+Still later, the area's position south of the rocks and peaks of the Canadian Shield meant that roads and railroads were forced to meet at Winnipeg, making it the point through which the eastbound raw materials of the West and the westbound manufactured goods of the East passed.
 Profiting by the hydroelectric power generated from its rivers, the city emerged in the 20th century as a manufacturing center.

 In 1873 the village was incorporated and named for the Cree Nation words win (“muddy”) and nipee (“water”).
-The railroad aided Winnipeg's growth still further: In 1876 the city began to ship wheat east, and when the Canadian Pacific Railway connected the coasts in 1885, freight and passengers began to flow through the city in both directions.
+The railroad helped Winnipeg's growth still further: In 1876 the city began to ship wheat east, and when the Canadian Pacific Railway connected the coasts in 1885, freight and passengers began to flow through the city in both directions.

 By CarForming a circle around Winnipeg is a perimeter highway.
 To the north of the Trans-Canada Highway, the major approach from the east and west, this perimeter road is designated Hwy.
 101. To the south of the Trans-Canada Highway it is numbered Hwy.
 100.

 There are three major approaches to the perimeter highway: the Trans-Canada Highway, which approaches from both the east and west, and Hwy.
 75, which approaches from the south.
 To the west of the city the Trans-Canada Highway is posted Hwy.
 1W; from the east, Hwy.
 1E.